wp-plugins/flash-pretty-please/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Make sure '<?php wp_footer(); ?>` is in your templates

-NOTE: Currently if your wordpress installation is not at the root of your website the plugin will not work.
-We will fix this soon.

 == Screenshots ==

 1.  screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from